 Broadcasts include BBC1 Breakfast News, ITV’s ‘This Morning’, BBC Radio 4′s ‘Woman’s Hour’, BBCR4’s ‘The Film Programme’, LBC Radio, Monocle Radio and BBC2′s ‘The Review Show’.
 Her review outlets are Monocle24 Radio, Radio Times, STV’s Movie Juice and The List.
 Her written reviews, including early work for Empire, are aggregated at Rotten Tomatoes.

 Karen is the honorary secretary and member of the London Film Critics’ Circle and a jury associate for the international film critics’ association FIPRESCI.
 She is also a member of the British Film Designers Guild [BFDG] and The Writers’ Guild [WGGB].

-A popular host for Q&A sessions and film-related talks, Karen appeared most recently for the London Screenwriters’ Festival, the London Comedy Writers’ Festival, the NFT/BFI, First Light’s Fever Pitch/London Film Festival, the Barbican Cinema and for the Curzon Cinema.
+A host for Q&A sessions and film-related talks, Karen has hosted for the London Screenwriters’ Festival, the London Comedy Writers’ Festival, the NFT/BFI, First Light’s Fever Pitch/London Film Festival, the Barbican Cinema and for the Curzon Cinema.

 In the 90s, Karen was Dear Karen, the

 sarcastic beloved Agony Aunt of Sky Magazine’s must-read comedic advice page.
-Dear Karen’s past posts are beginning to be archived at dear-karen.tumblr.com and Twitter posts @Dear_Karen_.
+Dear Karen’s past posts are currently being archived on Pinterest at Dear Karen columns.